Cockermouth School

 Cockermouth School is a coeducational secondary school and sixth form located in Cockermouth in the English county of Cumbria.

 Previously a community school administered by Cumbria County Council, Cockermouth School converted to academy status in September 2015.
-However the school continues to coordinate with Cumbria County Council for admissions.
+However the school continues to coordinate with Cumberland Council for admissions.

 History

 In 1984, Derwent School and Cockermouth Grammar School merged to become Cockermouth School, a comprehensive school operating on two sites.
 In 1991, the former Derwent School site was expanded to accommodate all students.
+In 2023 the School was found to have potentially unsound reinforced autoclaved aerated concrete in the library and the school sports hall.

 Programmes of Study

 Cockermouth School offers GCSEs and BTECs as programmes of study for pupils, while students in the sixth form have the option to study from a range of A-levels and further BTECs.

 We Will initiative

 The school is co-operating and following the advice given by the students in the 'We Will' initiative.
 These were youngsters who were failed by the local CAMHS services, who gathered together in 2018, researched the issues and started lobbying to have them addressed.